 Despite all the marketing we’re being fed, protecting your online privacy and digital security doesn’t have to cost you hundreds of dollars a month.
 These 7 free online security tools are what I recommend to protect you from online identity theft and hacking.

 Security is a mindset, not a software.

-Your ability to fend off hackers and evade any sort of identity theft is dependent on your ability to shift your mindset to one of caution and intentionality.
+Your ability to fend off hackers and protect yourself from identity theft is dependent on your ability to shift your mindset to one of caution and intentionality.

 That said, there are certain tools which can aid in you question for a stronger cybersecurity profile.
 We’re going to look at seven such tools that you can start using today, including: